bendrucker/publicist-babel/README.md

-# publicist-babel
+# publicist-es5
-Babel build task for publicist
+ESNext to ES5 build task for publicist